aws-samples/aws-cloudwan-vpc-ipam-integration/README.md

 ![Example Global Network](Global-Network.png)

-### Prerequisites
+### Steps
 1. Setup Cloud WAN, select the regions of your choice, and create 3 segments called Finance, Sales and HR
 2. Create 3 VPC IPAM Pools named finance, sales and hr
 3. Tag the Finance pool with the value 'finance', Sales pool with the value 'sales', and HR pool with the value 'hr'
-4. Create an EventBridge rule
-5. Repeat steps 6-10 for every target-region where you'd like to deploy this solution
-6. Download the file named "update-VPC-RT.py", and deploy it as a lambda function in the target region.
-The lambda role must have the right IAM permissions to read from IPAM, and update VPC routing tables.
-7. Create an EventBridge Rule in the target-region with this event pattern:
-{
-  "account": ["<<Enter account number>>"],
-  "source": ["aws.networkmanager"],
-  "detail-type": ["Network Manager Topology Change"], "detail": {
-    "changeType": ["VPC_ATTACHMENT_CREATED"]
-  }
-}
-8. Set the target for this EventBridge rule as the lambda function deployed in the step above
+4. Create a VPC where your workloads will reside.
+The region where the VPC is created is hereafter called as the 'target region'.
+Optionally, use VPC's department's IPAM pool to provide CIDR to the VPC: https://docs.aws.amazon.com/vpc/latest/ipam/create-vpc-ipam.html
-9. Create an EventBridge rule in us-west-2 region with this event pattern:
+5. Create an EventBridge rule in us-west-2 region with this event pattern:
 {
   "account": ["<<Enter account number>>"], "detail-type": ["Network Manager Topology Change"],